 Patient Care Assistants (PCA) receive additional training that expands the traditional role of the nursing assistant.
 This training includes an increase in supervised clinical hours, a component related to home health, and a component related to caring for patients in a hospital.
 The training prepares students to work in a health care facility other than a nursing home.

 This Seminole State Healthcare program is a planned sequence of instruction, which offers a broad foundation of knowledge and skills expanding the traditional role of the Nursing Assistant.
 Emphasis will be placed on Acute, Long Term Care and Home Health Skills.
-The student MUST successfully complete the Articulated Nursing Assistant and Advanced Home Health Aide courses in order to enter into the Patient Care Assistant course.
+The student MUST successfully complete the Basic Healthcare Worker, Nursing Assistant and Advanced Home Health Aide courses in order to enter into the Patient Care Assistant course.

 290 contact hours which include: